UCH London Nurses' Charity

 Please spread the message to as many as possible that the event is cancelled.

 The AGM was to have been scheduled for the Autumn lunch.

 UCH London Nurses’ Charity office is now closed

 The UCH London Nurses’ Charity office will no longer be manned by volunteers until after the COVID-19 outbreak is controlled.
 Please do not ring but use our contact form to communicate with the trustees.
 The Secretary and the Administrative Assistant will respond to any messages via the contact form.

 If you know of an associate member who does not have access to email, please ring or write to them to inform them that the office is closed.

 The UCH London Nurse’ Charity help maintain a strong professional bond with nursing colleagues

-Membership with the UCH London Nurses’ Charity is there to maintain a strong professional bond with nursing colleagues and a link between the past and the present through social events, news and articles.
+Associate membership of the UCH London Nurses’ Charity works to maintain a strong professional bond with nursing colleagues and a link between the past and the present through social events, news and articles.